tane0776/FS-hogares-saludables/README.md

 - Gustavo García
 - Daniela Mejía
 - [Juliana Lalinde-Velásquez](https://github.com/julianalalindev)
+- Ana Sofia Herazo

 ## Contact
-Questions about the files can be directed to <jmunozm1@eafit.edu.co>.
+Questions about the files can be directed to <asherazoc@eafit.edu.co>.